Navyaposham/SimpleElevatorDesign/README.md

 The assumption that arrival sensors generate a control signal for opening the lift door for a clock timer upon reaching the destination floor.
 It ensures that the doors remain open for a sufficient time to allow passengers to enter and exit the elevator  safely.
 This  safety  feature  is  essential  for preventing  accidents  and  ensuring passenger convenience.

+## Priority Algorithm Implementation and Functionality

+The implementation of the modified priority algorithm within the Elevator Control System  represents  a  substantial  improvement  in  elevator  operations.
+By  intelligently prioritizing  requests  based  on  proximity  and  direction,  the  system  reduces  travel  times, conserves energy, and enhances the overall passenger experience.
+The seamless integration of an emergency system ensures that safety is not compromised while maximizing efficiency in elevator operations.
+The Elevator Control System's optimization and achievement of adaptability to varying floor counts showcase its versatility, scalability, and resource efficiency.
+This accomplishment positions our system as a versatile and future-ready solution, ready to meet the diverse needs of the vertical transportation industry, from small-scale buildings to high- rises with numerous floors.